ADMINISTRATION:

 took over the Nassau Mills in Patricroft.

-grew he purchased Hope Hall as better befitted a local textile
+As his wealth grew he purchased Hope Hall as better befitted a

-magnate's status, and a man who, in 1866 was appointed ass High
+local textile magnate's status, and a man who, in 1866 was appointed

-in education and health matters, he remained for many years
+Also active in education and health matters, he remained for many

 and a Governor of Manchester Infirmary.

-so-called "Cotton Famine" brought on by the American
+During the so-called "Cotton Famine" brought on by the

-Civil War, Armitage served on the Central Relief Committee and
+American Civil War, Armitage served on the Central Relief Committee

-was commended for helping feed the poor unemployed textile workers
+and was commended for helping feed the poor unemployed textile

-on 26th November 1876, he had left behind an industrial dynasty,
+On his death, on 26th November 1876, he had left behind an industrial

 local employers and politicians.
 His personal wealth was assessed